 Marketing has most definitely evolved over the past 5 decades, with new ideas and theories developing yearly from a variety of different academic scholars and strategists alike.
-It is for this reason that identifying which tools are best suited for your marketing message are crucial.
-This article seeks to explain what traditional marketing theories exist and which contemporary marketing theories you should consider.
+For this reason identifying which tools are best suited for your marketing message are crucial.
+This article seeks to explain which traditional marketing theories exist and which contemporary marketing theories you should consider in the future.

 What is Traditional Marketing?